pnsn/station_metrics/station_metrics/metrics/approximate_epic_bp_triggers.md

 ## Change Log

-Aug 2026: the boxcar test was previously applied to rectified data, measuring max(|x|) - min(|x|), and now measures the signed range max(x) - min(x).
-Counts from before and after this change are not directly comparable and should be expected to rise.
+Sep 14 2026: the boxcar test was previously applied to rectified data, measuring max(|x|) - min(|x|), and now measures the signed range max(x) - min(x).
+Counts
+from before and after this change are not directly comparable and should be expected to rise.

-Aug 2026: the processing order changed.
+Sep 14 2026: the processing order changed.
 Previously the trace was cut to the analysis window before integration, differentiation and filtering.

-Aug 2026: the previous documentation stated that the STA/LTA trigger trace was highpassed at 0.075 Hz.
+Sep 14 2026: the previous documentation stated that the STA/LTA trigger trace was highpassed at 0.075 Hz.
 The STA/LTA trigger trace is highpassed at 3 Hz; only the amplitude gates use the 0.075 - 15 Hz band.